The Deli Salt Lake City Didn't Have

 Practical Notes

-Feldman's Deli is at 2005 E 2700 South in the Sugarmont neighbourhood, roughly equidistant between downtown and the Millcreek area.
-Hours are Tuesday through Saturday, 8am to 8pm; closed Sunday and Monday.
+Feldman's Deli is at 2005 E 2700 South in the Sugar House area, roughly between downtown and Millcreek.
+Hours are Tuesday through Saturday; closed Sunday and Monday.
 No reservations — walk-in and counter service only.
-Parking is available in the small lot adjacent to the building.
-The kitchen handles takeout orders efficiently, and the sandwiches travel well for the first thirty minutes.
+There is a small lot adjacent to the building.
+The kitchen handles takeout efficiently, and the sandwiches travel well for the first thirty minutes.

 Also Great for Solo Dining in Salt Lake City